Drama at Cumnor House School for Girls is one of the many ways we make learning come alive.

 The girls learn how to use all their senses; to look carefully when drawing from observation, to handle and control equipment and to experiment with art tools and materials before using them to create finished artworks.
 Self-belief and the ability to look, listen, evaluate, discuss and quietly focus are highlighted and developed.

-For year 3-6 students, Art lessons take place in the dedicated Art room with our specialist art teacher for one hour a week.
+For year 3-6 students, Art lessons take place in the dedicated Art room with our specialist Art teacher for one and a half hours each week.

-Students with particular enthusiasm and talent are encouraged to apply for Art Scholarships at Senior Schools (where appropriate) and to attend our Art Club which is, of course, open to all.
+Students with particular enthusiasm and talent are encouraged to apply for Art Scholarships at Senior Schools and are given additional opportunities to extend their skills, and advice on scholarship expectations and how best to assemble an art portfolio.